Cultural Revolution: Repudiation and reform under Deng

 Deng Xiaoping first proposed what he called Boluan Fanzheng in September 1977 in order to correct the mistakes of the Cultural Revolution.
 In May 1978, Deng seized the opportunity to elevate his protégé Hu Yaobang to power.
 Hu published an article in the Guangming Daily, making clever use of Mao's quotations, while lauding Deng's ideas.
 Following this article, Hua began to shift his tone in support of Deng.
 On 1 July, Deng publicized Mao's self-criticism report of 1962 regarding the failure of the Great Leap Forward.
 As his power base expanded, in September Deng began openly attacking Hua Guofeng's "Two Whatevers".
 The "1978 Truth Criterion Discussion", launched by Deng and Hu and their allies, also triggered a decade-long New Enlightenment movement in mainland China, promoting democracy, humanism and universal values, while opposing the ideology of Cultural Revolution.

 On 18 December 1978, Third Plenum of the 11th Central Committee was held.
 Deng called for "a liberation of thoughts" and urged the party to "seek truth from facts" and abandon ideological dogma.
-The Plenum officially marked the beginning of the economic reform era.
+The Plenum officially marked the beginning of the reform and opening up.
 Hua Guofeng engaged in self-criticism and called his "Two Whatevers" a mistake.
 At the Plenum, the Party reversed its verdict on the Tiananmen Incident.
 Former Chinese president Liu Shaoqi was given a belated state funeral.
 Peng Dehuai, who was persecuted to death during the Cultural Revolution was rehabilitated in 1978.

 At the Fifth Plenum held in 1980, Peng Zhen, He Long and other leaders who had been purged during the Cultural Revolution were rehabilitated.
 Hu Yaobang became head of the party secretariat as its secretary-general.
 In September, Hua Guofeng resigned, and Zhao Ziyang, another Deng ally, was named premier.
 Hua remained on the Central Military Commission, but formal power was transferred to a new generation of pragmatic reformers, who reversed Cultural Revolution policies to a large extent.
 Within a few years, Deng and Hu helped rehabilitate over 3 million "unjust, false, erroneous" cases.
 In particular, the trial of the Gang of Four took place in Beijing from 1980 to 1981, and the court stated that 729,511 people had been persecuted by the Gang, of whom 34,800 were said to have died.

 In 1981, the Chinese Communist Party passed a resolution and declared that the Cultural Revolution was "responsible for the most severe setback and the heaviest losses suffered by the Party, the country, and the people since the founding of the People's Republic."